hyperparabolic/hyperparabolic/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building web extensions.
+- ✨ Most of my work is in private repos, so there's not a ton to see here at the moment.
-- 🌱 I’m currently learning a lot about NixOS.
+- 🌱 Most of my public work revolves around NixOS.

 <!--
 **hyperparabolic/hyperparabolic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.